Handling SSR Hydration Mismatches in Dark Mode: Diagnostic & Resolution Blueprint

 Automate visual regression checks across theme states to catch late-stage CSS variable injection that bypasses attribute checks but causes layout shifts.

-1. Audit Theme-Dependent Components: Scan the codebase for inline style props or hardcoded color values.
+1. Audit theme-dependent components: Scan for inline style props or hardcoded color values.
 Extract all theme-dependent values into CSS custom properties mapped to a centralized token registry.